EdwardAstill/connecty/documentation/weld.md

 2. Applies directional strength increase: $(1.0 + 0.50 \sin^{1.5}\theta)$
 3. Where $\theta$ = angle between resultant force and weld longitudinal axis
 4. More economical for eccentrically loaded connections

+**Note on 2D vs 3D Analysis:**
+The ICR implementation in this package is a **2D analysis**.
+It considers only in-plane loads ($F_y, F_z$) and torsion ($M_x$).
+Out-of-plane loads ($F_x, M_y, M_z$) are **ignored** by the ICR solver.

+*Justification:* The primary benefit of the ICR method comes from the non-linear redistribution of shear forces in eccentrically loaded groups (e.g., lap joints, bracket plates).
+Extending the non-linear instantaneous axis of rotation to 3D (6 degrees of freedom) significantly increases computational complexity and stability risks.
+For combined 3D loading, use the **Elastic Method**, which conservatively superimposes all 6 load components.

 ```python
 # ICR method for fillet welds